Home

 NCSA Mosaic Internet Web Browser: End Of Development

 The release of the Netscape Browser is credited with being the downfall of the Mosaic browser.
 Shortly after Netscape’s release Mosaic’s popularity was not enough to overcome the novelty of newer options with better graphical interfaces and more capabilities.
-By the end of 1997 the Mosaic browser had lost most of its user base as newer browsers were released.
-For this reason the final release of Mosaic browser was rolled out in 1997.
+By the end of 1997, the Mosaic browser had lost most of its user base as newer browsers were released.
+For this reason, the final release of the Mosaic browser was rolled out in 1997.
 The software is still available for download today, though it’s mostly for the novelty experience of using an older browser as much of today’s Internet relies on advanced protocols not suitable for Mosaic.

 NCSA Mosaic Internet Web Browser